 Fantastic and helpful ladies working there.
 Really tasty food.
 Absolutely clean rooms and facilities.
 We climbed in Cheddar, you have literally everything in the lounge/kitchen area not to mention washing machine etc.Absolutely value for your money.
 I will be back.

+Friendly welcome, made to feel at home.
+Tailor made breakfast personally delivered to the accommodation.
 8 minute walk to Cheddar village so able to avoid excessive parking charges in the gorge itself.
+Room was clean and modern.
+All facilities we needed.

-Host was fantastic and loved the walks round the farm and the knowledge and history he shared with me
+Host was fantastic and loved the walks round the farm and the knowledge and history he shared with me Loved Sam the dog 💙 Highly recommended great spot near to the cheddar walks and caves Very peaceful and had time to relax and reflect on life

 The Old Police House is perfect!
 Great facilities and in a fantastic location for Cheddar Gorge and the Mendips.
 Lyn is a fantastic host and goes above and beyond with her fabulous homemade cakes and chocolates.
 The breakfast baps were amazing too.